 View Vessels & Access - Vessels evolve to meet demand as a digimag

-Read articles from Vessels & Access - Vessels evolve to meet demand on the web by clicking on each headline
+Read articles from Vessels & Access - Vessels evolve to meet demand on the web

 The growing potential of maritime spatial planning

 Europe’s sea basins host a number of activities that are important to the EU’s economy.
 So how will the major increases in offshore wind planned by 2020 fit into the marine mix?
 This article explains how cooperative planning can anticipate and head off potential conflicts